Evenwyne/programming-univbasics-4-introduction/README.md

 ## Define Array Index

-Arrays provide a pointer to each _member_ called an index.
-The index for the _element_ `"Ringo Starr"` is `2`.
+Arrays provide a number that identifies each _element_ called an _index_.
+The index for the _element_ `"Ringo Starr"` above is `2`.

 ## Define `Hash`

-An `Hash` is a collection data type that holds multiple pieces of data under a collected bare-word name whose members can be read and updated by using a _key_.
+An `Hash` is a collection data type that holds multiple pieces of data under a collected name whose members can be read and updated by using a _key_.
 You can think of them as being like a table that looks like this: